plainprince/audio-recognition-tool/README.md

-# Shazam Clone
+# Audio Recognition Tool

-A Shazam-like audio fingerprinting and recognition system built with Bun, Meyda, and audio-decode.
+An audio fingerprinting and recognition system built with Bun, Meyda, and audio-decode.

 ## Installation